-You can insert and/or delete entries to the software declarations table when it is active.
+You can insert and/or delete entries to the Software Declarations table when it is active.

-To insert software declarations
+To insert software declarations, follow these steps:

-To delete software declarations
+To delete software declarations, follow these steps:

-- 1. Click in the Name column of the table (or highlight the entire row) of the entry you want to delete. - 2.
-Choose Edit | Delete or press <Delete>.
+- 1. Click in the Name column of the table (or highlight the entire row) of the entry you want to delete. - Select Edit | Delete or press the Delete key.
 A confirmation box will appear.
 You can choose Yes, No, or Cancel.
-If you choose Yes, the entry will be deleted if it is not used in the LDO.
+If you choose Yes, the entry will be deleted if it is not used in the ladder file.